CSolution Project Format

 Toolchain Options

-Toolchain options may be used at various places such as:
+Toolchain options may be used at various places, such as:

-• solution: level to specify options for a collection of related projects.
+solution:level to specify options for a collection of related projects.project:level to specify options for a project.

 select-compiler: